-Probably besides reliability, the most important features of a good WordPress hosting site: performance and load time.
+Besides reliability, the essential features of a good WordPress hosting site are performance and load time.

 Site load time itself has received a lot of attention in the SEO press in recent years.
-Some believe it is very important for search engine optimization.
-However, everyone absolutely believes that a fast site is essential to the user experience.
+Some believe it is essential for search engine optimization.
+However, everyone thinks that a fast site is critical to the user experience.
 So, of course, we hope Kinsta will show us a better solution.